tomByrer/covid19-crude-death-rate-data/README.md

 # COVID-19 Crude Death Rate Data

-To help research which countries have the most deaths via population ratio.
-Experssed 'per 100,000 people'.
+To help research which countries have the most deaths via population ratio, expressed in 'per 100,000 people'.
+Final output is sorted by CDR, then by positive tests.

 ## Instructions

-You can view the [`covid19-cdr.csv`](https://github.com/tomByrer/covid19-crude-death-rate-data/blob/master/covid19-cdr.csv#L1) `covid19-cdr.json` files directly for now.
+You can view the [`covid19-cdr.csv`](https://github.com/tomByrer/covid19-crude-death-rate-data/blob/master/covid19-cdr.csv#L1) and `covid19-cdr.json` files directly for now.
+If you want to download a single file, I find the "Raw" button helps.
-Final output is sorted by CDR, then by cases.

 1. Install [NodeJS](https://nodejs.org).
 Might need to reboot, add to path, etc.
 2. In a CLI, run `node 1collect`; the output will be in `/data`